feedhenry/wendy-jenkins-s2i-configuration/README.md

 PROJECT_NAME=wendy NEXUS=true ./scripts/deploy_jenkins.sh
 ```

-# Standalone slave configuration
+# Standalone agent configuration

-All of the slaves have option to connect directly to any jenkins instance that has the jenkins-swarm plugin installed.
+All of the agents have option to connect directly to any jenkins instance that has the jenkins-swarm plugin installed.
 I.e you can do:

 ```